syifanurhayati/syifanurhayati.github.io/_pages/about.md

 My research interests span a wide range of AI-related domains, including machine learning, information retrieval, and computer vision.
 My undergraduate thesis explored semantic similarity in healthcare-related questions using retrieval-based techniques, while my master’s work focused on tuberculosis detection in chest X-ray images using texture analysis — reflecting a continuing interest in the application of AI for healthcare.

-In addition to her technical research, I have taught Human-Computer Interaction (HCI) for the past five semesters, which has deepened her interest in Human-Centered AI — particularly how intelligent systems can be designed to be usable, transparent, and aligned with human needs.
-She is now exploring the intersection of AI and HCI, with a focus on building systems that are not only powerful but also interpretable, responsible, and supportive of human decision-making.
+In addition to my technical research, I have taught Human-Computer Interaction (HCI) for the past five semesters, which has deepened her interest in Human-Centered AI — particularly how intelligent systems can be designed to be usable, transparent, and aligned with human needs.
+I am now exploring the intersection of AI and HCI, with a focus on building systems that are not only powerful but also interpretable, responsible, and supportive of human decision-making.

 My long-term research goal is to contribute to the development of AI systems that are explainable and ethically grounded, especially in high-stakes domains such as healthcare and education.